Skip to content

 The Brain Connectome and Activity Data dashboard visualises a simulation of the brain.
 On the left, we have a shared view between the neuron graph and a perspective view.
 On the right, the varying quantities described above are displayed, for one selected neuron, as a coloured line chart.
 The colour intensity is used to indicate areas of high activity, although that can be adjusted.

-Talk to Your Graph
+Talk To Your Gene-Disease Graph

 Visual Inspection of EEG Data Frame and Model